 On rare occasions, the battery warning light, depicted by an image of the battery, might turn red.
 The image has a positive and a negative sign on it so you can’t really mistake it for anything else.
 This sign is an indication that the car battery is about to run out of juice because it has stopped charging for some reason.

-If you spot this sign while driving on the road, then the first thing to do is turn off all electrical components of the car.
+If you spot this sign while driving on the road, then the first thing to do is turn off all the electrical components of the car.
 This includes the air conditioning/heating, stereo, interior lighting, and even seat massage if you have that in your car.
 Don’t switch off the headlights if you are driving at night, and certainly don’t switch off the engine unless you reach a safe place.
 If possible then take your car straight for an auto repair in Lewisville, TX to resolve this issue before it causes more trouble.

 Brake Warning Light